Q & A with Kareem Woods

-When did you decide you wanted to study biology?
+Why did you decide to study biology?

 My decision to study biology is primarily based on my interest in the living world.
 I've always been fascinated by the interconnectedness of life and how we live and adapt along with other organisms.
 Biology also provides you with a unique opportunity to help better the lives of others whether that's through the practice of medicine or research.

 What was your favorite class that you took in your major?
 And why?